Financial planning tools and services to put you on the path to the future you want

 Offer financial wellness to the people at the heart of your business

 May 5, 2022

 If you are not exactly sure what fiduciary means, you are not alone.
 However, this concept is important for anyone who is seeking help with retirement, investments, savings, and all personal finance matters.

 A fiduciary is an individual in whom another has placed the utmost trust and confidence to manage and protect property or money.
 Most importantly, as part of a fiduciary relationship, one person (the advisor) has an obligation to act for another’s (the client’s) benefit.

 The word fiduciary is both a noun and an adjective.

-A fiduciary financial advisor will not sell you an investment because they get a big commission, they will only sell you investments that make sense for your financial goals.
+A fiduciary financial advisor will not sell you an investment because they get a big commission.
+Rather, they will only sell you investments that make sense for your financial goals.
 Furthermore, fiduciary financial advisors must disclose any potential conflicts of interest (like sales commissions).

 According to Cornell Law School’s Legal Information Institute, “A fiduciary duty is a legal duty to act solely in another party’s interests.
 Parties owing this duty are called fiduciaries.
 The individuals to whom they owe a duty are called principals.
 Fiduciaries may not profit from their relationship with their principals unless they have the principals’ express informed consent.
 They also have a duty to avoid any conflicts of interest between themselves and their principals or between their principals and the fiduciaries’ other clients.

 When it comes to serving the best interests of their clients, some financial planners and investment advisers are subject, by law, to the legal standard of fiduciary duty.

 This legal obligation originates from certain federal statutes, most notably the Investment Advisers Act of 1940, a section of which generally prohibits an adviser from engaging in any practice that is fraudulent, deceptive, or manipulative.